 - For an address outside the United States, be sure to include the foreign country and postal code.

 - Tribal Child Support (IV-D) programs may choose to use the federal Intergovernmental forms.
 However, they are not required to use or accept such forms.
-If you have any questions, contact the tribal IV-D agency directly using the contact information on the OCSE website.
+If you have any questions, contact the tribal IV-D agency directly using the contact information on the OCSS website.

 - Where forms request a locator code, note that tribal locator codes uniquely identify tribal cases with “9” in the first position, 0 (zero) in the second position, and then a 3-character tribal code defined by the Bureau of Indian Affairs (BIA).